Marineland of Florida: Beginnings

 Little known was a hippopotamus exhibit that was built in the woods west of the duck pond area.
 This was never opened to the public and sat dormant for years.
 Additional expansion on the ocean side through the 70s included Whitney Park north of the stadium, featuring a boardwalk, exhibits, and an observation deck.
 The University of Florida Lab was added along with a hall and dorms in the mid-1970s on the very northwest part of the property in 1972 and 1975.
-The hall dubbed "Whitney Hall" would become the location of Marineland employees' annual Christmas parties, a tradition started in the early years pf the attraction and continuing into the 1990s.
+The hall dubbed "Whitney Hall" would become the location of Marineland employees' annual Christmas parties, a tradition started in the early years of the attraction and continuing into the 1990s.
 To the south a large and expanded hotel operated by Quality Inn was built east of A1A south of the old hotel in 1976.

 Divers using the Miller Dunn Style 3 Divinhood helmet would feed fish, eels, turtles and dolphins by hand and "jumpmasters" and trainers would conduct dolphin shows 6 times a day.
-Announcers would inform visitors of upcoming programs by ringing bells over the PA system and announcing the nautical time, translating it to standard time in keeping with the marine theme of the park.
+Announcers would inform visitors of upcoming programs by ringing bells over the PA system and announcing the nautical time (in keeping with the marine theme of the park) and translating it to standard time.
 The pre-show and transition music played was also in keeping with the nautical theme: a combination of The Sailor's Hornpipe and Drunken Sailor instrumental mixes.
 The first show was presented at 9:30 am, with subsequent shows at 11:00 am, 12:30 pm, 2:00 pm, 3:30 pm and 4:50 pm (the time of the last show was shifted to 5:00 pm at some point).
 Each show started with the "jumping porpoises/dolphin show" on the top deck of the circular oceanarium.
 Here a "jumpmaster" would have dolphins leaping into the air.